-Inspect the paper element after every 100 hours of service and replace the element and safety filter every 400 hours (or when dirty or damaged).
+Inspect the paper element after every 100 hours of service and replace the element and safety filter yearly (or when dirty or damaged).
 More frequent replacement may be required when operating in extremely dusty conditions as indicated by the air filter restriction gauge.
 Service the air cleaner as follows:

-- Unlatch and remove EnginaireTM air cleaner cover.
-Wash the cover.
-Check that the cover is in good condition. - Remove the filter element by pulling it out of the canister.
+- Release the top and bottom cover latches and remove the air cleaner cover.
+Wash the cover and dust ejection valve.
+Check that these components are in good condition.
+The dust ejection valve is subject to wear and deterioration and should be inspected carefully and replaced yearly or when damaged.
+The lips of the valve should close and fit together; any cracks, deformation, or wear in the valve is cause for replacement. - Remove the filter element by pulling it out of the canister.
 There will be some initial resistance as the filter seal breaks loose and slides off of the outlet tube.
 Gently move the end of the filter up and down and side to side or twist to loosen the seal.
 Use gentle action to minimize the amount of dust dislodged as the filter is removed. - Discard the filter element if excessive air flow restriction has been indicated by the air filter restriction gauge and proceed to Step 6.
 Clean the filter element by gently tapping on a flat, hard surface.
 If excessive restriction still exists after cleaning the element, it should be replaced.

 NOTE: Use care when cleaning the filter element.
 The filter element and/or seal surface may be damaged by tapping too hard or hitting on an uneven surface or sharp edge.
 Washing the element in water or cleaning solution is not recommended.
 Do not try to clean the element with compressed air.
-Remember, replacing a filter is less expensive than replacing a dusted engine.
+Remember replacing a filter is less expensive than replacing a dusted engine.

 - 4. Use a bright light inside the element to inspect for damage.
 Check the element very carefully for pin holes or other damage that will allow dirt to leak through the paper media.
 Replace filter element if dirty or damaged. - Check the condition and resilience of the radial sealing surface (inside of the open end) of the filter.
 Replace the filter if any cracks, tears, or other damage to the sealing surface are noted. - Without removing, visually inspect the condition of the safety filter for damage or holes.
-The safety filter should only be removed for replacement every 400 hours (or when dirty or damaged).
+The safety filter should only be removed for replacement yearly (or when dirty or damaged).